YoussefKamal098/note-verse/README.md

     - Update their email and password.
     - View and manage active sessions.
     - Customize preferences like theme, language, etc.

-### 8. **Data Encryption (Security)**

-- Encrypt sensitive data (e.g., user data, note content) both at rest and in transit.
-  This will help improve the app's security and protect user privacy.

-### 9. **Notification System**

-- Implement an in-app **notification system** to alert users about important updates, reminders, or new activities on their notes or account, using Socket.IO for real-time notifications.

 ---